 The month of January is an excellent time to visit Disneyland if you don't like big crowds (as long as you avoid New Year's Day).
-You can even still enjoy the holiday decorations and entertainment through the first week or two of the month.
+If you go through the first week or two of the month, you enjoy the holiday decorations and entertainment.

-To decide if January is when you want to visit, read what's below but also check the pros and cons of visiting Disneyland in winter.
+To decide whether January is when you want to visit, read what's below, and also weigh the pros and cons of visiting Disneyland in winter.

 January 1 is one of the few days a year when Disneyland can get so crowded that it reaches capacity.
-When that happens, they have to obey the fire codes and can't let any more people in, whether they have a ticket or not.
+When that happens, they have to obey the city fire code and can't let any more people in, whether they have a ticket or not.

 After the first week of January, school holidays end.
 In general, the rest of the month is relatively uncrowded.
-For day-by-day crowd predictions, use this crowd forecast calendar.
-Martin Luther King Jr. Day (third Monday of January) may bring slightly larger crowds.
+For day-by-day crowd predictions, use the crowd forecast calendar at isitpacked.com.
+Martin Luther King, Jr. Day (third Monday of January) may draw slightly more visitors.

 Disneyland Weather in January

 The averages below can help you get a rough idea of Disneyland's January weather.
 But beware: California weather is unpredictable.
 No matter what the averages say, the worst rain all winter could fall on your Disneyland day, or it could be so warm you'll wish you packed your shorts.